 Winner of the American Association of Colleges for Teacher Education Outstanding Article Award for exemplary scholarship - Sinnema, C., Meyer, F., Aitken, G..
 (2017).
 "Capturing the Complex, Situated, and Active Nature of Teaching Through Inquiry-Oriented Standards for Teaching."
 Journal of Teacher Education 68(1): 9-27.
 Available Open Access at: http://journals.sagepub.com/doi/abs/10.1177/0022487116668017?journalCode=jtea

-Chair of the organising committee for the 2021 International Congress for School Effectiveness and Improvement to be hosted by the University of Auckland, New Zealand - January 21st - 24th, 2021.
+Chair of the organising committee for the 2021 International Congress for School Effectiveness and Improvement that was to be hosted by the University of Auckland, New Zealand - January 21st - 24th, 2021.
 This event is not longer taking place due to the Covid-19 situation.